 - 1. Provide high-quality curriculum and instruction in a supportive and effective learning environment that enables participating students to meet California's student academic achievement standards as follows: - Staff will participate in professional development opportunities that improve teaching and learning and support the formation of partnerships with families and the community. - Teachers will collaborate with one another regularly and participate in shared decision-making with other school staff and families for the benefit of students. - Strategic use of data to assess student learning and appropriate adjustments to instruction and academic interventions. - Provide rigorous and relevant curriculum and instruction centered around relationships. - Communicate high expectations for every student. - Motivate all students to learn. - Staff are committed toward PBIS (Positive Behavioral Interventions and Supports) and Restorative Practices and will enforce school rules equitably and involve students in creating positive school site culture. - Provide assistance to families on what they can do to support their student's learning. - Respect the school, staff, students, and families. - Actively model the Concept of one.® - 2.
-Hold family-teacher conferences, as arranged by parents/guardians and/or teachers, as it relates to student achievement. - 3.
+Hold family-teacher conferences and discuss this compact as it relates to the individual student's achievement.
+Specifically, those conferences will be held: - At all school sites: - September 11 22, 2023 - November 27 December 8, 2023 - February 12 23, 2024 - April 22 May 3, 2024 - Individual Conferences as arranged by parents/guardians and teacher(s). - 3.
 Provide parents/guardians with frequent reports on their student's progress.
-Specifically, the school will provide reports as follows: - Quarterly report cards will be mailed home. - Parents/guardians can contact their student's teacher(s) for student grades or academic progress. - 4.
+Specifically, the school will provide reports as follows:

+- Quarterly report cards will be mailed home. - Parents/guardians can contact their students teacher(s) for student grades or academic progress. - Teachers review grades with parents/guardians at conferences. - 4.
 Provide parents/guardians reasonable access to staff.
-Specifically, staff will be available for consultation as follows: - Parents/guardians may reach out to teachers and administrators as needed by calling, emailing, or coming into the school personally to schedule a meeting. - Site-specific addresses and important phone numbers are given to families at the time of enrollment, as well as orientation.

-- 5. Provide parents/guardians opportunities to volunteer and participate in their student's class, and to observe classroom activities, as follows: - The Family Engagement team will support families in accessing opportunities to volunteer and participate in school events - Families interested in learning more about volunteer opportunities should call (209) 468-4847 and ask to speak with one of the Family Engagement Specialists.
+Specifically, staff will be available for consultation as follows: - Parents/guardians may reach out to teachers and administrators as needed by calling, emailing, or coming into the school personally to schedule a meeting. - Site-specific addresses and important phone numbers are given to families at the time of enrollment, as well as orientation. - 5.
+Provide parents/guardians opportunities to volunteer and participate in their student's class, and to observe classroom activities, as follows: - The Family Engagement team will support families in accessing opportunities to volunteer and participate in school events - Families interested in learning more about volunteer opportunities should call (209) 468-4847 and ask to speak with one of the Family Engagement Specialists.

-PARENT/GUARDIAN OR FAMILY MEMBER RESPONSIBIILTIES
+PARENT/GUARDIAN OR FAMILY MEMBER RESPONSIBILTIES